 Psychotherapy can pave the way to gaining new perspective on difficult problems.

-Whether you are working with a psychotherapist one-on-one, working with your partner in marriage counseling, or learning about yourself in a group, psychotherapy can help you to feel more empowered in relationships and to alter self-defeating behaviors.
+Whether you are working with a psychotherapist one-on-one, with your partner in couples therapy, or in a therapy group, psychotherapy can help you to feel more empowered in relationships and to alter self-defeating behaviors.

 Psychotherapy is a collaborative journey designed to help you deal with family-of-origin issues, communications problems, life transitions, anxiety and depression.
 Learning how your past gets carried forward into the present (including old solutions that no longer work) can open new options for more rewarding life choices.